oceanprotocol/pdr-web/resources/terms.md

 “**Modifications Effective Date**” will have the meaning as set out in Section 2.2.

-“**Policies**” means the Privacy Policy, the Platform Terms, the Service Terms, all restrictions described in the Predictoor Website, Predictoor Portal, Predictoor Stack and any other policy or terms referenced in or incorporated into this Agreement, but does not include whitepapers or other marketing materials referenced on the Predictoor Website.
+“**Policies**” means the Privacy Policy, the Platform Terms, the Service Terms, all restrictions described in the Predictoor Website, and on the Predictoor Portal, and any other policy or terms referenced in or incorporated into this Agreement, but does not include whitepapers or other marketing materials referenced on the Predictoor Website.

 “**Privacy Policy**” means the privacy policy located at https://www.oceanprotocol.com (and any successor or related locations designated by Ocean), as it may be updated by Ocean from time to time.